Samkth123/KTH-md/sourcing/dummies book.md

 #### Operations
 Operations is the third key function in supply chain management, involving the processes that your company focuses on to create value

+#### Bullwhip effect

+A pattern called the Bullwhip Effect, in which inventory peaks and valleys are amplified as they move upstream from one step to the next in a supply chain.
+The Bullwhip Effect, which occurs often in supply chain systems, is a normal, predictable phenomenon that occurs even when everyone in the supply chain makes decisions that seem to be logical from their point of view.
+To fix the problem, you need to change the system, which means understanding what is really happening.”

+- **Betyder basically at ett litet köp här kan leda till stort upstream**

+“Here are three ways that you could change this system to reduce the Bullwhip Effect:

+Make batches smaller.
+The fewer widgets that the store and the wholesaler need to buy, the less amplification occurs when orders move up the supply chain.
+Improve forecasting.
+If all the partners in the supply chain have a better forecast, there’s less chance of ordering widgets that no one will buy.
+Improve communications.
+If the store, the wholesaler, and the manufacturer know exactly how many widgets are being sold, they can do a better job of planning ahead and managing their inventories.”

+“**An important point to notice is that some of the things you could do to reduce the Bullwhip Effect might seem odd to a functional manager.
+In fact, they might even interfere with some of the objectives of your team members.
+Smaller batches, for example, are likely to increase costs for both purchasing and logistics**.
+”

+==**TODO**==!!!! - “(For more information about supply chain modeling and simulation, see Chapter 15.)”